CaptainCrouton89/AlariaWiki/Kura.md

 **Core Values**: Divine approval, justice, eye for an eye

-- [Kurayt](Kurayt) must always be controlled jointly between one blue-eye, and one golden-born.
+- [Kura](Kura) must always be controlled jointly between one blue-eye, and one golden-born.
 Together, they balance each other out, and provide equilibrium to the country.
 Each has a paragon level in fire or water.
 - The Nuunish blue-king wears a crown granting him the ability to produce drinkable water with his attunement.
 - The Nuunish gold-king wears a crown granting him the ability to moderate the heat in a 100 mile radius.